 Funding Policy.
 Voluntary Investment Program is funded by voluntary member contributions up to the maximum limits set by the Internal Revenue Service, as established under Title 24, Article 51, Section 1402 of the C.R.S., as amended.
 Employees are immediately vested in their own contributions, employer contributions and investment earnings.
-During fiscal year 2021, members contributed \$37,658 to the 401k plan.
-The School did not make any contributions in 2021.
+There were no 401(k) Plan member contributions were \$37,658.
+The School did not make any contributions.